otherfutures/get-lake-levels/README.md

 pip install prompt_toolkit
 ```

-3. Please don't hammer the website this program scrapes info from into oblivion.<br>
+3. If you decide to fork/change this program, please don't hammer the website this program scrapes info from into oblivion.<br>
 The information doesn't update all that often anyways.<br>

 # Longer Descriptions:<br>